Dick Groat: Final years

-Pro basketball career
+NBA career

 Less than two months after Groat played his final game of the 1952 baseball season, he made his NBA debut on November 9 with the Fort Wayne Pistons.
 Even though the guard could not practice with the team because of his student responsibilities – he commuted from Duke to play in three exhibition games – the transition was a relatively seamless one.
 He scored 11 points in a 74–71 victory over the rival Indianapolis Olympians, the first for the Pistons after an 0–3 start.

-Groat quickly became a fan favorite in Fort Wayne, whose partisans took a liking to his pull-up jump shot, leaping ability and boundless energy.
+Groat quickly became a fan favorite in Fort Wayne, whose partisans took a liking to his pull-up jump shot, leaping ability, and boundless energy.
 In only his second game, the rookie scored a career-high 25 points in a 112–83 rout of the New York Knicks, who had advanced to the NBA Finals the previous season.

-Groat saw his first season come to a halt in February, when he enlisted in the Army rather than delay the inevitable.
+Groat saw his first season come to a halt in February, when he enlisted in the U.S. Army rather than delay the inevitable.
 He left the vastly improved Pistons in much better position than when he arrived – they had a 24–24 record at the time of his departure en route to a postseason berth.

-When Groat was discharged in 1954, Rickey was adamant that his prized shortstop would play only baseball because of the potential health risks that a dual career could pose for him.
+When Groat was discharged in 1954, Branch Rickey was adamant that his prized shortstop would play only baseball because of the potential health risks that a dual career could pose for him.
 "Mr. Rickey said, 'You have played your last game in the NBA,'" Groat recalled the conversation.
 "I would never have given up basketball, but I would have lost the rest of the my bonus.
 He played hardball."

-Groat admitted to being "heart-broken" by the news.
-In what would be his only season of pro basketball, he ranked second on the Pistons in points (11.9) and third assists (2.7) per game.
-"I have thought many times about how I would have reacted had I been able to play three years back-to-back in both sports," he said.
+In what would be his only season of pro basketball, Groat ranked second on the Pistons in points (11.9) and third assists (2.7) per game.